COLPAL - Fundamental Analysis: Financial Health & Valuation

 Industry

-- FMCG sector benefits from recurring consumer demand and brand loyalty.
+- FMCG sector remains resilient with steady demand and strong brand loyalty.

 Conclusion